chengl7-lab/chengl7-lab.github.io/content/home.md

 We are dedicated to advancing the field of computational genomics through innovative approaches and cutting-edge research.
 Our work spans several key areas:

-- **Single Cell Biology**: Developing methods to analyze and interpret single-cell data
+- **Signal processing algorithms for Nanopore squencing**: Developing raw signal segmentation algorithm for Nanopore sequencing data, using it for various RNA modification estimation, RNA structure learning
-- **Metagenomics**: Creating tools for studying microbial communities
+- **Large language models for single Cell Biology**: Developing LLMs to detect driver genes from single-cell data
-- **Epigenetics**: Investigating gene regulation and expression patterns
+- **Epigenetics**: Investigating gene regulation and expression patterns, motif discovery for promoters and enhancers

 ## Latest News